What to do in Washington

 Leavenworth (German town)

-If you are planning to go to Leavenworth for Octoberfest, here is a link.
+Here is a link if you are planning to go to Leavenworth for Octoberfest.

 If you are planning to visit Leavenworth for Christmas, make reservations early!
 It is listed as one of the most “Christmasy” towns in the U.S.

 Seattle Center has events all year round

 Celebrations of special cultural events often take place in the summer.
 With music, dance performance, and often a taste of the region’s food.
 (Please check for event updates during the pandemic.)

 Memorial weekend in May every year is Folklife festival at Seattle Center, with music from around the world.
 It’s a 3 day celebration.
 Besides performances, you get to participate in partner dancing, including Swing, Waltz, Salsa, and other social dance.